The Best Budget Decorating Ideas (Smart Trend Choices): Part 4 of 4

 1. A SINGLE ROOM

-Painting a room is a HUGELY satisfying project, whether you do it yourself or hire out.
-It’s also a great spot to EMBRACE today’s trends as if you get tired of a colour or want to sell your home, it’s not a big deal to have it changed.
+Painting a room is a satisfying project, whether you do it yourself or hire out.
+It’s also a great spot to embrace today’s trends.
+Why?
+If you get tired of a colour or want to sell your home, it’s not a big deal to have it changed.

 In this next example, obviously, the furniture and decor changed, but the rest was JUST PAINT!